Employee rights calling in sick: What you must know

 Best practices for calling in sick to work

-While it’s imperative that you notify your employer of your illness, that doesn’t mean that you have to share any specifics of your health condition.
-Most importantly, calling in sick should be a brief yet concerted affair.
 You don’t want to leave your employer in the dark, so let them know that you’re ill and won’t be able to make it.
-If you can, you should also give them a timeline for how long you plan to be out.
+You should also give them a timeline for how long you plan to be out if you can.

 Here’s a template you can use for a phone call or a text: